 • The normal Partial exemption rules apply.

-• Where the employer pays the employee for providing their own electricity for business travel in a company-owned electric car, at a rate of, 8, 5p or 4p per mile (as relevant), HMRC have indicated that the employer cannot currently reclaim input tax on this.
+• Where the employer pays the employee for providing their own electricity for business travel in a company-owned electric car at the advisory fuel rates, HMRC have indicated that the employer cannot currently reclaim input tax on this.

 See: